-After the package (APK or IPA) is built, it can be automatically send for the first test – the smoke test.
+After the package (APK or IPA) is built, it can be automatically sent for the first test – the smoke test.
 The smoke test can be also seen as a compatibility test when it will be executed on all possible device variants.
 Also, each regression can be tested with the existing test cases/scripts for certain specific function.
-For example, if you mobile game relies on back-end service, this connection can be after each build regression tested with automated scripts.
-In addition, many of aspects can be instantly automated: localization (testing different languages), different types of performance tests (load, spike, stress and others are typically tests when game contains more ‘beef’ and are truly stressing the hardware), connectivity and hermetic testing (isolation of game from network, other services etc.).
+For example, if your mobile game relies on back-end service, this connection can be after each build regression tested with automated scripts.
+In addition, many of aspects can be instantly automated: localization (testing different languages), different types of performance tests (load, spike, stress and others are typical tests when game contains more ‘beef’ and are truly stressing the hardware), connectivity and hermetic testing (isolation of game from network, other services etc.).

 Instead of fixing bugs later in the following sprints, this approach focus on fixing bugs instantly after the regression.
-Developers will be notified about their enhancements, new source code/build problems during the next day, and will have a chance to fix those problems even early in the on going sprint.
+Developers will be notified about their enhancements, new source code/build problems during the next day, and will have a chance to fix those problems even early in the ongoing sprint.

 Smoke testing with automatic test exerciser.
 Automatic test exercisers provide a great way to smoke-test games.
-They need no specific tests but focus is in testing the user interface logic (e.g. opening menus, clicking buttons, doing swipes, multi-gestures etc.).
+They need no specific tests but the focus is on testing the user interface logic (e.g. opening menus, clicking buttons, doing swipes, multi-gestures etc.).
 Automatic test exercisers provide the least exact results, but those are very powerful in terms of providing quick feedback on each iteration/regression of your mobile game.

 Connectivity testing.
 E.g most of the mobile games today have a server-client interaction, requiring a login, uploading of data (e.g. results) and downloading of data (e.g. data, images).
 If you’re developing these kinds of services around your game, developers need to ensure all their changes are done in code, to either server side or client side, do not break the functionality of the service.

 Performance testing and all variants of it are important for mobile game testing.
-Sluggish and badly performing games can ensure that game won’t be successful, gets bad ratings and won’t make its creator name.
-Test automation can help to understand the real performance and many other aspects of game’s performance (e.g. battery consumption).
-For example, developers can create patterns to see how graphics assets gets loaded and used – and based on
+Sluggish and badly performing games can ensure that the game won’t be successful, gets bad ratings and won’t make its creator name.
+Test automation can help to understand the real performance and many other aspects of the game’s performance (e.g. battery consumption).
+For example, developers can create patterns to see how graphics assets get loaded and used – and based on

 that information to optimize handling of those.

 Localization and language settings testing becomes highly important when your game is targeted for the global markets.
 The word ‘global’ means your game needs to be ‘local’ for everyone.
-When your game titles, texts and content needs to be translated and tested with devices in multiple languages, these types of tests can be easily performed automatically (with help of cloud-based device access and test automation) to change the language of devices, and even do it again with the same test runs.
-The problems layouts (e.g. fonts behaving bad) can be easily picked from screenshots.
-Real mobile devices can be also easily switch languages so all possible languages are testable with the exact same game content.
+When your game titles, texts and content needs to be translated and tested with devices in multiple languages, these types of tests can be easily performed automatically (with help of cloud-based device access and test automation) to change the language of devices and even do it again with the same test runs.
+The problems layouts (e.g. fonts behaving badly) can be easily picked from screenshots.
+Real mobile devices can also easily switch languages so all possible languages are testable with the exact same game content.

 Functional testing is probably the most common method in mobile game testing.
 Typically functional testing is associated with manual testing and playing ‘game through’.
 However, to be agile, all functional testing should be automated.
-Functional testing – with help of test automation frameworks – requires some basic understanding of programming and setting up environment for testing.
+Functional testing – with help of test automation frameworks – requires some basic understanding of programming and setting up an environment for testing.
 Automated functional testing can reveal issues related to user interface (and graphics), stability, game flow/mechanism, and integration of graphics assets.

 More Advanced Test Methods for Mobile Games

 Today, one of the hottest method for mobile game testing with lots of graphics (e.g. OpenGL ES) content is the use of image recognition.
-It can solve the well-known issue of instrumentation not being able to recognize UI elements based on IDs, descriptions and other typical handles that work with majority of test automation frameworks.
+It can solve the well-known issue of instrumentation not being able to recognize UI elements based on IDs, descriptions and other typical handles that work with a majority of test automation frameworks.